 (a) 1.
-Financial Statements (See Part II, Item 8 of this Report): Page Management's Annual Report on Internal Control Over Financial Reporting 31 Reports of Independent Registered Public Accounting Firm (PCAOB ID Number 248) 32 Consolidated Balance Sheets as of December 31, 2023 and 2022 35 Consolidated Statements of Operations for the years ended December 31, 2023, 2022 and 2021 36 Consolidated Statements of Stockholders' Equity for the years ended December 31, 2023, 2022 and 2021 37 Consolidated Statements of Cash Flows for the years ended December 31, 2023, 2022 and 2021 38 Notes to Consolidated Financial Statements 39 2.
-Financial Statement Schedules (Consolidated Financial Statement Schedule Included in Part IV of this Report): Schedule II - Valuation and Qualifying Accounts and Reserves 62 Schedules not listed above have been omitted as the required information is inapplicable or the information tion is presented in the consolidated financial statements or related notes.
+Financial Statements (See Part II, Item 8 of this Report): Page Management's Annual Report on Internal Control Over Financial Reporting 31 Reports of Independent Registered Public Accounting Firm (PCAOB ID Number 248) 32 Consolidated Balance Sheets as of December 31, 2024 and 2023 35 Consolidated Statements of Operations for the years ended December 31, 2024, 2023 and 2022 36 Consolidated Statements of Stockholders' Equity for the years ended December 31, 2024, 2023 and 2022 37 Consolidated Statements of Cash Flows for the years ended December 31, 2024, 2023 and 2022 38 Notes to Consolidated Financial Statements 39 2.
+Financial Statement Schedules (Consolidated Financial Statement Schedule Included in Part IV of this Report): Schedule II - Valuation and Qualifying Accounts and Reserves 63

+Schedules not listed above have been omitted as the required information is inapplicable or the information is presented in the consolidated financial statements or related notes.